 - Project Gutenberg – Digitize and proofread ebooks for a library of over 60,000 free ebooks.

-- Red Cross – Find remote volunteer opportunities in their database of positions within categories of behind the scenes, finance and fundraising, IT, leadership and team empowerment.
+- Red Cross – Find remote volunteer opportunities in their database of positions.

 - Right Here at Home – Help eliminate poverty in the US by helping provide financial and technology education to poor people.